amit-cal23/aiml/max-profit-solver/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL License.
 See the 'LICENSE' file for details.

 ## Acknowledgments